Aars: The church

 Aars Church is a Lutheran church.
 It was the church of the medieval Aars parish.
 The original Romanesque building was extensively remodeled and was transformed into a cruciform church of considerable size in 1921.
 The oldest part is from around 1200.
 In 1937 Christian Andersen made the baptismal font.

 The museum

 Aars is renowned for the Vesthimmerlands Museum, with various exhibits on important regional cultural history and art.
 The museum was initiated in 1920 by Johannes V. Jensen, and eventually built in 1935.
 In 1999 the native artist Per Kirkeby and architect Jens Bertelsen designed the new extension buildings and the museum has some of Per Kirkeby's artwork on display.

 Water tower

-The tower is called Aars water tower since it is located in Aars city.
-The tower is built right in the middle of a very old water tank from where the city's original water supply went out.
-As it sounds, it was Aars's water tower.
-The building has many beautiful handicrafts.
-In the past, the tower used to have a neon logo on top showing the Cimbrian bull from Aars and Aars Municipality coat of arm/shield, but it was taken down.
-The tower was also a shop where you could buy yarn and many other things like tea cups.
-But the shop moved away from the tower.
+The tower is called Aars water tower since it is located in Aars.
+The tower is built in the middle of a water tank that housed the city's original water supply.
+The building features handicrafts.
+In the past, the tower had a neon logo on top showing the Cimbrian bull from Aars and the Aars Municipality coat of arms, but it was taken down.
+The tower previously contained a shop that sold yarn, tea cups, and other items before the shop relocated.